rahul7iitk/Plagiarism_Detector/README.md

 # Plagiarism_Detector
 **A basic python API developed on django platform for calculating similarity percentage/plagiarism percentage between original and reference code.**

+This is a simple plagiarism detection tool for python code, the basic idea is to normalize python AST representation and use difflib to get the modification from referenced code to candidate code.
+The plagiarism defined in pycode_similar is how many referenced code is plagiarized by candidate code, which means swap referenced code and candidate code will get different result.

 - Clone the repo on to your system.
 - Add all the requirements to your system as mentioned in requirements.txt.
 - You can use a virtual environment if you want to keep your development environment seperate.